 Participants will be counseled routinely during the trial on the avoidance of HIV infection.
 In addition, study participants will be provided with HIV prevention supplies and referral to providers of PrEP per local and regional guidelines.
 Study investigators will ensure that participants have access to standards of care for HIV prevention in their local settings.
-As new data emerge and standards of care for HIV prevention evolve, both the content of risk reduction counseling and referrals for biomedical interventions will be updated to conform to current best practices for the populations enrolled in this trial.
-For additional details regarding PrEP provision and referrals, see the HVTN 704/HTPN 085 website.
+As new data emerge and standards of care for HIV prevention evolve, both the content of risk reduction counseling and referrals for biomedical interventions will be updated to conform to current best practices for the population enrolled in this trial.